Crystal Cruises: History

 The company was founded in 1988 by Nippon Yusen Kaisha (NYK).
 Its first ship was Crystal Harmony.

 On March 3, 2015, NYK announced that it was selling Crystal Cruises to Genting Hong Kong.
 The sale price was US$550 million in cash, subject to certain adjustment items.
 On May 15, 2015, GHK announced that it had closed on the acquisition.

 On July 20, 2015, Crystal announced that it would expand to provide expedition cruises, river cruises, and private jet travel.

 On February 4, 2016, Crystal Cruises signed a purchase option for the SS United States, also providing funding for docking costs for the ship in Philadelphia for nine months while it conducted a feasibility study into returning the ship to service.
 However, the plan was dropped on August 5, 2016, citing technical challenges.
 It also announced a donation of US$350,000 to cover docking costs through to the end of the year.

 In September 2019, Crystal Cruises announced that it would have Broadway-themed cruises available starting in 2020.

 In August 2020, Crystal cancelled all cruises for the remainder of the year.
 Its parent company Genting Hong Kong had suspended payments to creditors citing the impact of the COVID-19 pandemic.
 The new 200-passenger Crystal Endeavor was under construction at the time, with delivery scheduled for November 2020; that was delayed for a year because of the suspension of operations at the MV Werften shipyard in Germany.

 In March 2021, Crystal announced all-Bahamas cruises aboard Crystal Serenity would start on July 3, 2021, with departures from Nassau and Bimini to work around CDC cruise bans due to COVID-19 in the US.
 Ports of call within the Bahamas included Harbour Island, Great Exuma, Long Island, and San Salvador.
 All passengers were required to be vaccinated for COVID-19.
 The opening booking day set a record for the most bookings on a single day in the company's history.
 Some destinations expressed concerns with the company's announcement, lack of consultation with local stakeholders, and negative impact to their existing tourism economy.

 Following the insolvency of Genting Hong Kong, Crystal suspended operations of all its cruise ships in January 2022.
 Crystal Symphony and Crystal Serenity were subsequently arrested in Freeport, Bahamas over unpaid bills in February, and the company's headquarters in the United States closed.
 Meanwhile, V.Ships Leisure was appointed by the liquidators to manage Crystal's ships.

 On June 22, 2022, it was announced that A&K Travel Group, owned by Manfredi Lefebvre d'Ovidio and Geoffrey Kent had bought the bankrupt line's brand and two ocean vessels, Crystal Serenity and Crystal Symphony, intending to return the ships to service in 2023.

+Two new ships were ordered at Fincantieri in June 2024 for delivery from 2028 onwards.
+In Autumn, a third ship was ordered.